 - In many homes there are not sufficient devices for all children to access online lessons at the same time.
 One laptop can't serve three children who all have 'live' lessons simultaneously. - 'Live' lessons require devices with camera and microphone capability.
-It cannot be assumed that all pupils have access to these devices. - There can be a problem with the amount of bandwidth streaming that 'live' lessons require, and this often becomes an issue when a cohort of children are trying to join 'live' lessons at the same time. - Technical difficulties can often interrupt a 'live' lesson, inevitably leading to frustration and a lack of engagement from pupils. - Exposing young children to regular 'live' lessons on a digital platform carries a safeguarding risk and would require parents to closely supervise their child's learning which may not be sustainable.
+It cannot be assumed that all pupils have access to these devices. - There can be a problem with the amount of bandwidth streaming that 'live' lessons require, and this often becomes an issue when a cohort of children are trying to join 'live' lessons at the same time. - Technical difficulties, either at school or at home, can often interrupt a 'live' lesson, inevitably leading to frustration and a lack of engagement from pupils. - Exposing young children to regular 'live' lessons carries a safeguarding risk and would require parents to closely supervise their child's learning which may not be sustainable. - Staff illness may make it harder to deliver 'live' lessons on a regular basis, therefore it is important that lesson materials are accessible in other formats.